Explainable Activity Recognition for Smart Home Systems: User Studies: Comparison of XAI Models

-The core research question of our work is whether users prefer natural language explanations over simple activity labels.
-In the study we presented participants with five statements and asked which explanation they preferred as description of Pat's activity.
+One of the first research questions we seek to answer is whether users prefer natural language explanations over simple activity labels (RQ1).
+While it may seem natural that explanations are preferred, it is an unanswered research question in the community of activity recognition for smart homes.
+To evaluate our research question, in the asynchronous remote smart home monitoring study, we presented participants with five statements and asked which explanation they preferred as description of Pat's activity.
 Figures \ref{fig:base_xai_prefs} and \ref{fig:xai_prefs} summarize the results.
-As seen in Figure \ref{fig:base_xai_prefs}, explanation-based statements (grouped across all conditions) were preferred by participants for 84.3\% of tested activities compared to the baseline $\mathcal{E}_{Base}$ statements. \textit{Statistical analysis:} Validated by conducting an unpaired t-Test we conclude that XAI-model explanations have a significantly higher \textit{PId} compared to $\mathcal{E}_{Base}$ (t(2158) = -43.7, p<0.001).
+As seen in Figure \ref{fig:base_xai_prefs}, explanation-based statements (grouped across all conditions) were significantly preferred by participants (83.1\% of tested activities) compared to the baseline, activity-label statements, ${Base}$.

 We further break down the results by explanation model type in Figure \ref{fig:xai_prefs}.
-As can be seen, participants preferred results generated by LIME+, Anchors and SHAP over those of LIME, with no strong preference among the top three methods.
-The distinction between LIME and LIME+ is notable because there are no differences between the two explanation types with respect to which sensory features are being described -- both LIME and LIME+ explanations incorporate the same features.
-What differs is that LIME+ explanations incorporate duration of activities, and LIME explanations do not.
-Thus, we conclude that communicating sensor activation duration is found to be more intuitive and valuable by users. \textit{Statistical analysis:} We conducted a one-way ANOVA with a post-hoc Tukey test, since our data follows a normal distribution (Shapiro-Wilk's Test, p<0.001) and includes homoscedasticity of error variances (Brown-Forsythe Levene’s Test,p<0.001).
-The ANOVA test determined a significant difference among the XAI-based explanations (F(3,3636)=21.3, p<0.001).
-Specifically, we see that $\mathcal{E}_{LIME+}$ (t(3636)=-5.67, p<0.001), $\mathcal{E}_{Anchors}$ (t(3636)=5.67, p<0.001) and $\mathcal{E}_{SHAP}$ (t(3636=-7.53, p<0.001) have a significantly higher \textit{PId} compared to $\mathcal{E}_{LIME}$.
+We observe participants preferred $\mathcal{E}_{LIME+}$, $\mathcal{E}_{Anchors}$ and $\mathcal{E}_{SHAP}$ explanations over $\mathcal{E}_{LIME}$ explanations, with no strong preference among the top three methods.
+The distinction between $\mathcal{E}_{LIME}$ and $\mathcal{E}_{LIME+}$ is notable because there are no differences between the two explanation types with respect to which sensory features are being described -- both $\mathcal{E}_{LIME}$ and $\mathcal{E}_{LIME+}$ explanations incorporate the same features.
+What differs is that $\mathcal{E}_{LIME+}$ explanations incorporate duration of activities, and LIME explanations do not.
+Thus, we conclude that communicating sensor activation duration is found to be more intuitive and valuable by users.
+Beyond these results, we analyzed our data for correlations between type of activity (e.g., cooking) and explanation type, and we found no correlations between these factors.
+As such, we find that explanations generated by these three models perform similarly and are similarly preferred by users.
+For developers, this indicates that other factors should be considered when selecting among the three models.
+For example, as evaluated in Section \ref{sec:evaluatation:accurate:results}, SHAP produces sensible explanations at a higher rate than other methods.